edgiardina/Plugin.Maui.NativeCalendar/README.md

 ##### `TintColor`

 Bindable property indicating the color of the current day and selected day on the calendar for iOS

-For android, the color of the current day and selected day is the primary color of the app, defined in the `colors.xml` file.

 ##### `EventIndicatorColor`